 6. Earn miles and points on your lunch break.

 Pro Tip!
-If your boss finds out you know about dining programs, order in from a participating restaurant.
+If your boss finds out you know about dining programs, get take-out or delivery from a participating restaurant.
 The same points-earning applies to delivery when you order directly from the restaurant.

 7. Earn miles and points buying work clothes.